What Is Bonus Tolerance In GD & T: How To Calculate Bonus Tolerance

 This is what is shown in drawing

-This is what supplier is allowed to produce
+This is what the supplier is allowed to produce

-You also see a straightness tolerance of .002 at MMC what means that at MMC ( Dia 10.500), the maximum straightness tolerance is .002.
+You also see a straightness tolerance of .002 at MMC which means that at MMC ( Dia 10.500), the maximum straightness tolerance is .002.

 Bonus Tolerance Calculator